tooploox/oya/README.md

 First you need to create `secrets.oya` file and encrypt it:

-    $ cat << EOT >> secrets.oya
+    $ cat secrets.oya
     password: hokuspokus
     EOT
     $ oya secrets encrypt secrets.oya

 > There's nothing special about the name of the file.
 You can encrypt any YAML
-> file with .oya extension possibly grouping your secrets in larger projects.
+> file with .oya extension.
+In larger projects you could keep your secrets in
+> several encrypted .oya files, grouping secrets by function.

 Now our precious secret is safe!